MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 116.0.xxxx.x: July xx, 2023

+Fixed various bugs and performance issues.

+### Feature update

+- **Microsoft Edge for Business.** Public Preview.
+On by Default in Beta 116

+- **Locked Tabs in Edge Workspaces.** This feature lets you keep tabs where you put them in an Edge workspace.
+A locked tab can't be closed, dragged or otherwise moved out of a workspace window.
+To lock a tab, right-click the tab and choose "Lock Tab" from the context menu.
+Click the lock icon on a tab to unlock it.
+Only the workspace creator and the user who locked the tab are permitted to unlock the tab.
+For more information, see [Microsoft Edge Workspaces](/deployedge/microsoft-edge-workspaces). **Note:** This feature is a controlled feature rollout.
+If you don't see this feature, check back as we continue our rollout.

+- **New Microsoft Edge PDF experience policy for WebView2.** The [NewPDFReaderWebView2List](/deployedge/microsoft-edge-webview-policies#newpdfreaderwebview2list) policy configures WebView2 applications to launch the new version of the PDF reader that's powered by Adobe Acrobat's PDF rendering engine.
+The new PDF reader ensures that there's no loss of functionality and delivers an enhanced PDF experience.
+This experience includes richer rendering, improved performance, strong security for PDF file handling, and greater accessibility.
+Administrators can use the [NewPDFReaderWebView2List](/deployedge/microsoft-edge-webview-policies#newpdfreaderwebview2list) policy or WebView2 developers can explicitly enable the **msPdfSharedLibrary** experimental flag in code to use WebView2 with PDF powered by Adobe PDF Engine.
+For more information about the Adobe and Microsoft collaboration, see [Microsoft Edge and Adobe partner to improve the PDF experience](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-and-adobe-partner-to-improve-the-pdf-experience/ba-p/3733481).

+### Policy updates

+#### New policies

+[ThrottleNonVisibleCrossOriginIframesAllowed](/deployedge/microsoft-edge-policies#throttlenonvisiblecrossoriginiframesallowed] - Allows enabling throttling of non-visible, cross-origin iframes

 ## Version 115.0.1901.183: July 21, 2023

 Fixed various bugs and performance issues.